netbox-community/go-netbox/docs/WritablePowerPortRequest.md

 ### NewWritablePowerPortRequest

-`func NewWritablePowerPortRequest(device int32, name string, ) *WritablePowerPortRequest`
+`func NewWritablePowerPortRequest(device DeviceRequest, name string, ) *WritablePowerPortRequest`

 NewWritablePowerPortRequest instantiates a new WritablePowerPortRequest object This constructor will assign default values to properties that have it defined,